awgeezrick/books_i_have_read/README.md

 # books i have read
-Decided to start tracking the books I've read throughout the year.
+Decided to start tracking the books I've read since 2019.

-todo:
-add 2019